Categories

 But in 2025, with AI projected to expose 300 million full-time jobs globally to automation, that framework is broken and counter-intuitive.

-Insisting on job preservation for its own sake perpetuates a zero-sum game: workers versus machines, rather than people using machines to finally solve hunger, poverty, war, and systemic human suffering.
+Insisting on job preservation for its own sake perpetuates a zero-sum game: workers versus machines, rather than people using machines to enhance human well-being while remaining fit to the carrying capacity of Earth, solving hunger, poverty, war, and systemic human suffering.

 Instead, strikes become rear-guard actions, defending the status quo against progress.